joshtynjala/building-adobe-air-applications/creating-your-first-air-application/creating-your-first-air-application-for-ios.md

     - Open the screenshot image you captured.

-    - Tap the image and then tap the “forward” (arrow) button in the bottom-left-hand corner.
+    - Tap the image and then tap the "forward" (arrow) button in the bottom-left-hand corner.
 Then click the Email Photo button and send the image to yourself.